sava-software/ravina/solana/README.md

         * `base64`: default
 * **query**:
     * **stats**:
-        * `true`: Include stats comparing the input tx and the resulting versioned tx, as well as stats per table used.
+        * `true`: Include stats comparing the input tx and the resulting versioned tx, as well as stats per table used to help get an idea of the impact.
         * `false`: (default)
 * **body**: serialized and encoded transaction.